 nfsserver service as well depends on your Linux distro.

-Now try to mount nfs share on client.
-And you will be able to mount them using same command we see earlier!
+Now try to mount NFS share on the client.
+And you will be able to mount them using the same command we see earlier!

 Solution 2 :

 If that doesn’t work for you then try installing package nfs-utils on your server and you will get through this error.